prestontw/bazel-rust-guided-experiment/src/stage-0.md

 cargo vendor --versioned-dirs 3rd-party/crates
 ```

-> :facepalm: I actually messed both of these things up when I originally went through this process.
+> 🤦‍♂️ I actually messed both of these things up when I originally went through this process.
 > That resulted in large git diffs when I vendored using bazel
 > (since it uses versions in its directory names)
 > and lots of floundering when trying to get bazel